Los Angeles pass and card

 Both in the classic version and-perhaps even more so-in the Plus variant.

-With a very leisurely itinerary, let's assume we see 2 attractions per day, so 6 total attractions: I would spend without a pass an average of $80*6 = $480.
+With a very relaxed itinerary, let’s assume we visit 2 attractions per day, for a total of 6 attractions: without a pass, I would spend an average of $80*6 = $480.

 And the bill is very much by default: if instead of 2 attractions some days we do 3, or if we take a multi-day pass, the savings grow a lot.